indico/indico-user-docs/user_guide/conference_customisation.md

 In the _Theme_ section, you can select one of the available default colours as your Theme for your Indico pages.
 Alternatively, you may upload a css file with your code, so you will be able to completely customise your pages.

 Finally, you can upload a **logo** for your event.

+# NEED PICTURE HERE 2

 To do so, click on _Choose from your computer_ or drag and drop the file in the designated area.

-# NEED PICTURE HERE
+# NEED PICTURE HERE 3

 ### Menu customisation